Information on this page, including unit offerings, is from the 2020 academic year.

 |Unit Learning Outcomes||On successful completion of this placement unit you should be able to:

-1. Demonstrate knowledge and understanding of the concepts, substance and structure of the content and teaching strategies of Mathematics
+1. Communicate knowledge and understanding of the concepts, substance and structure of the content and teaching strategies of Mathematics

-2. Plan lesson sequences using knowledge of student learning, the content and effective teaching strategies and resources
+2. Design lesson sequences using knowledge of student learning, content and effective teaching strategies and resources

 3. Demonstrate the capacity to organise classroom activities, provide clear directions and manage challenging behaviour

-6. Obtain feedback from mentor teachers to support your learning and improve practice
+5. Obtain feedback from mentor teachers to support reflective practice in evaluating your teaching and student learning

-7. Demonstrate an understanding of the role of the Australian Professional Standards for Teachers in identifying professional learning needs
+6. Establish an understanding of the role of the Australian Professional Standards for Teachers in identifying professional learning needs and ethical practice.

 |Unit Learning Experiences||This third-year unit links mathematics learning and teaching theory to practice.
 A range of topics and tasks that directly relate to classroom practice will be completed before and after the placement.
 This will provide opportunities for students to plan for, and reflect on the mathematical learning experiences they provided in their school experience.|